Piero24/B.R.I.O.S./.github/README.md

     Built with production-ready code architecture, comprehensive test coverage, and CI/CD integration, B.R.I.O.S. employs sophisticated signal processing algorithms to deliver accurate distance estimation and reliable proximity detection.
 The system uses the <strong>Log-Distance Path Loss Model</strong> combined with statistical RSSI smoothing to filter environmental noise and provide stable, actionable proximity alerts.

 <br/>

+> [!NOTE]
+> **Why B.R.I.O.S.?**: At my company, we must lock our computers when leaving our desks.
+If a colleague finds your computer unlocked, they can post a croissant emoji (🥐) in the company Slack channel.
+This alerts everyone that you forgot to lock your computer, and the next day you have to bring croissants for your colleagues to enjoy together.
+I think it's a fun way to remind people about security!
+However, especially at the end of the day, it's easy to forget to lock your PC when grabbing water or rushing to a meeting.
+For this reason, I developed this extra layer of security that has your back in case you forget to lock your computer.
+It instantly locks your Mac and prevents your colleagues from getting those delicious croissants.
+Sorry, guys! 🥐

+> [!WARNING]
+> **Distance Accuracy**: Since Apple has not released a MacBook with an Ultra-Wideband (UWB) chip at the time of development, it's quite difficult to achieve very precise distance measurements between your smartphone and computer.
+This system relies on RSSI (Received Signal Strength Indicator), which is inherently noisy and subject to environmental interference (walls, furniture, people moving around, etc.).
+The current implementation using the Log-Distance Path Loss Model can provide distance estimates with an accuracy of approximately ±20-30cm in controlled environments.
+However, real-world accuracy may vary significantly based on factors such as device orientation, obstacles, and environmental conditions.
+For critical security applications, we recommend calibrating the TX_POWER_AT_1M parameter for your specific device and environment to improve accuracy.
+Remember that RSSI is not a precise distance measurement method, and results should be interpreted with caution.
+Unfortunately, I can't install a UWB chip in my MacBook or use multiple devices for triangulation, so this is the best solution available at the moment.

 ### 🎯 Key Use Cases